Karsen Barnhart

-Karsen Barnhart (born March 2, 2001) is an American professional football guard for the Tampa Bay Buccaneers of the National Football League (NFL).
+Karsen Alan Barnhart (born March 2, 2001) is an American professional football guard.
 He played college football for the Michigan Wolverines, where he was an All-Big Ten selection, winning three consecutive Big Ten Conference titles and a national championship in 2023.
 Barnhart was signed by the Los Angeles Chargers as an undrafted free agent in 2024.

 Early life

 Barnhart was born in Paw Paw, Michigan, the son of Jeff and Jennifer Barnhart, where he attended Paw Paw High School, playing baseball, basketball and football.
-He played his junior season at Paw Paw at tight end, after spending his first two years on the offensive line.
-He caught 17 passes for 209 yards and three touchdowns as junior and senior, as well as serving as an offensive lineman.
+He played his junior season at Paw Paw at tight end, after spending his first two years at offensive tackle.
+He caught 17 passes for 209 yards and three touchdowns as junior and senior, as well as playing offensive tackle.
 He received All-State honors from the Michigan High School Football Coaches Association, Associated Press and The Detroit News.
 He was ranked a four-star recruit, and the No. 15 guard and No. 7 player in Michigan by 247Sports.
 He received offers from Michigan, Michigan State, Indiana, Iowa, Nebraska, Minnesota and USC.